 Recipes using this teff, millet, and sorghum sourdough starter:

-- Sourdough Flatbread with Sorghum Flour
+Gluten-Free, Lectin-Free Sourdough Flatbread with Sorghum Flour

-- Sourdough Pizza Crust with Millet and Sorghum
+Gluten-Free, Lectin-Free Sourdough Pizza with Sorghum Flour

 How I started to make lectin-free and gluten-free sourdough bread

-My adventure into making lectin-free sourdough bread started at the beginning of 2019, while living in Dallas, Texas, when I created a starter with millet and sorghum flour.
 At that time, I used a leaf of red cabbage for an extra boost of wild yeast.
 The white powder you usually see on red cabbage leaves is actually wild yeast.
 The starter became active and was doing well, but shortly after, I started to have some health issues, and I had to stop eating anything fermented for a while.
 I discarded my starter and put this project on hold.

 Looking back, I don’t think that sourdough bread would have been a problem, but I did what I thought was better at the time.
 In the meantime, we moved from the US to Europe and at the moment we spend our time in between Romania (my native country) and Denmark (my husband’s native country).